awreece/codearcana/content/security/format_string_tutorial.md

 ... <snip> ...
 ~~~

 Now we know where to write.
-We want to the address of `system` to the `strdup` got entry, `0x804a004`.
+We want to write the address of `system` to the `strdup` got entry, `0x804a004`.
 For now, we plug in our address into the payload and make sure everything still works out:

 ~~~